 Instruction and practice in the fundamental skills & a basic understanding of scoring, elementary positioning, & strategy of tennis singles & doubles.
 The more advanced student will receive instruction in the volley, lob and smash, consistency and placement of ground strokes and serves.
+This course may be taken 4 times.
 Lab.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 UC credit limitations.
 See counselor.
 Transferable to CSU; UC.